rspeer/langcodes/README.md

 * `en-Latn-US` is equivalent to `en-US`, because written English must be written in the Latin alphabet to be understood.
 * The difference between `ar` and `arb` is the difference between "Arabic" and "Modern Standard Arabic", a difference that may not be relevant to you.
 * You'll find Mandarin Chinese tagged as `cmn` on Wiktionary, but many other resources would call the same language `zh`.
-* Chinese is written in different scripts in different regions.
+* Chinese is written in different scripts in different territories.
 Some software distinguishes the script.
-Other software distinguishes the region.
+Other software distinguishes the territory.
 The result is that `zh-CN` and `zh-Hans` are used interchangeably, as are `zh-TW` and `zh-Hant`, even though occasionally you'll need something different such as `zh-HK` or `zh-Latn-pinyin`.
 * The Indonesian (`id`) and Malaysian (`ms` or `zsm`) languages are mutually intelligible.

 One way to know is to read IETF standards and Unicode technical reports.